kptdev/kpt/site/guides/tenant-onboarding.md

 how platform teams can do it at a scale when there are hundreds of tenants provisioned on a kubernetes cluster.
 Next guides will explore package lifecycle (pkg diff/update) use cases at large scale.

-## Friction Encountered

-* `set-namespace` function doesn’t update the namespace for service account in subjects in rolebinding
-* `kpt pkg update` doesn’t merge pipelines from upstream packages smoothly.
-  Was not able to find the fully qualified version for kpt functions.
-* `kpt fn render` image-pull-policy should be `ifNotPresent` by default.
-It slows the `fn render` unnecessarily.

 ## Quick links